 Emami amla plus had both a pleasant consistency thanks to almond and a sweet perfume.
 I used it for years and it’s the one that made me addicted to amla oil.

 Emami Amla Plus oil has been replaced by “7 oils in one”, based on amla and almond as a plus, but also argan, coconut, walnut, olive, jojoba.
 Indian youths, unfortunately, prefer our artificial western products and Emami followed this trend by making a mixed oil and a new packaging.
 I haven’t tried it as my interest is amla, not oil with only a bit of amla.

-During my latest trip of 3 months in India, I couldn’t find Amla Plus Emami as it doesn’t exist anymore.
+During my latest trip of 3 months in India in 2018, I couldn’t find Amla Plus Emami as it doesn’t exist anymore.
 So I’ve decided to test amla Patanjali oil as I’ve heard both good and bad things.
 I wanted to make my own opinion and give it to you.

 I’m extremely disappointed by Patanjali amla oil!

 - I lose my hair as much as if I didn’t use oil.

 - My hair does not look very thick and “wild” as it does with other oils.